How to Streamline Your Workflow as a Self-Managed Creative Entrepreneur

 5. Delegate and automate tasks to streamline your workflow

-In line with identifying your strengths and weaknesses, and recognising you don’t have to do everything on your own, find out what tasks you can automate or delegate.
+In line with identifying your strengths and weaknesses and recognising you don’t have to do everything on your own, find out what tasks you can automate or delegate.

 You can delegate or outsource any tasks that don’t bring you joy or aren’t your area of expertise to free up your time.

 Just as an idea, you can hire a VA to help you with managing client enquiries, scheduling meetings and following up on invoices.
-On the other hand, you might outsource your monthly blogging requirements to a freelance copywriter and engage an SEO specialist to optimise your website.
+On the other hand, you might outsource your monthly blogging requirements to a freelance copywriter for photographers and engage an SEO specialist to optimise your website.

 As a creative entrepreneur, time is your most precious resource.
 Make a list of all the repetitive tasks that can be automated, for example, scheduling social media posts, sending invoices, or responding to client enquiries.